 Channel 4’s stylish new spy thriller Traitors takes us into the corridors of power in 1945 as the Second World War comes to an end and the Cold War starts to grow in its place.
 A young woman is recruited to spy on her own government – but whose agenda is she really serving?

-Starring Keeley Hawes, Emma Appleton and Luke Treadaway, the six-part drama begins on Sunday 17th February at 9pm on Channel 4, and will later go out internationally on Netflix.
+Starring Keeley Hawes, Emma Appleton and Luke Treadaway, the six-part drama airs on Sunday nights at 9pm on Channel 4, and will later go out internationally on Netflix.

 Here are all the characters you need to meet – and where you’ve seen the actors before…